 During SRS image stack acquisition, Stereo Investigator directs the motorized stage, camera, and, for fluorescent images, the filter wheels and mirror cubes.
-This means you can automatically capture image stacks at each sample site, and then take the image stacks to a computer with the workstation edition of Stereo Investigator and perform stereological analysis.
+This means you can automatically capture image stacks at each sample site, and then take the image stacks to a computer with Stereo Investigator Desktop and perform stereological analysis.
 Image stacks can be saved to the Biolucida Cloud - a platform for viewing, sharing, and storing microscope images.

 Stereology on whole slide images

-Whole slide images give you the freedom to perform stereology on a computer away from the microscope, and also give you a permanent digital file of your specimen that can be easily stored on Biolucida Cloud, our image viewing, sharing, and storing software.
-Whole slide stereology can be employed if the chosen probe does not require systematic random sampling, such as Cavalieri for regional area and volume, and Area Fraction Fractionator for calculating the area of a small subregion (such as lesions or plaques) within a larger region.
+Whole slide images give you the freedom to perform stereology on a computer away from the microscope, and also give you a permanent digital file of your specimen that can be easily stored on Biolucida Cloud - a platform for viewing, sharing, and storing microscope images.
+Stereology on 2D whole slide images can be employed if the chosen probe does not require systematic random sampling, such as Cavalieri probe for regional area and volume, and Area Fraction Fractionator for calculating the area of a small subregion (such as lesions or plaques) within a larger region.

 Stereo Investigator and Biolucida Cloud also work with whole slide images from providers such as Aperio and Nanozoomer.

 Stereo Investigator systems range from a cost-effective brightfield system up to a laser scanning confocal system.
 We can integrate our software into microscopes and hardware that labs already own, or we can provide complete systems including microscopes, motorized stages, cameras, computers and software.
 Either way, our systems are fully integrated, allowing our software to drive motorized parts of the microscope system.
 Extension modules and additional hardware can be added to your system as your needs evolve.

 Each Stereo Investigator system we configure is: